 Depending on the type of industry and nature of data, a customer’s requirement for security and shareability varies.
 A startup can try to understand the needs of multiple customers, and refer to the flowchart given below to select the right SaaS architecture type-

-As the startup grows, it isn’t easy to mold the existing architecture to accommodate demands from the growing user base.
+In conclusion, as startups grow, molding existing architectures to accommodate demands from the growing user base becomes difficult.
 Hence, it’s always good to choose the right SaaS architecture at the start, so that you don’t lose out on business because of rigid architecture.